Abdullah-metwaly/Cybersecurity-Studies/Core Windows Processes/Core Windows Processes.md

 Technically this is correct.
 You may notice that Process Hacker confirms this is legit (Verified) Microsoft Windows.

-What is unusual behaviour for this process?
+What is unusual behavior for this process?

 - A parent process (aside from System Idle Process (0))
 - Multiple instances of System.
 (Should only be one instance)